Components

 I have added android.library.reference.1

-(in the project's root folder)
+to build.properties (in the project's root folder)

 referring to the location of OpenCV-2.3.1.
 I also modified